🔑 How the assignment hierarchy works

 🔒 Hierarchy is strict: Individual > Neighborhood > Open.
 Always.

-🏢 One department, many neighborhoods: Engineering can span Floor 2 and Floor 4.
-Members book in either.
+🏢 One group, many neighborhoods: A team can span Floor 2 and Floor 4.
+Members can book in either.

-🙋 Exceptions are flexible: Add any person to any neighborhood, regardless of their department.
+🙋 Exceptions are flexible: Add any person to any neighborhood, regardless of department or attribute.

 🔄 Desk moves are automatic: Drag a desk in or out of a polygon and membership updates instantly.